-Did your program prepare teachers in mathematics in 2013-14?
+Did your program prepare teachers in mathematics in 2014-15?

-How many prospective teachers did your program plan to add in mathematics in 2013-14?
+How many prospective teachers did your program plan to add in mathematics in 2014-15?

-Did your program meet the goal for prospective teachers set in mathematics in 2013-14?
+Did your program meet the goal for prospective teachers set in mathematics in 2014-15?

-In the entry level courses, Baker provided an increased emphasis on the marketability of licensure in mathematics.
-We communicated with all licensure candidates about the state option to earn an added endorsement through content testing only.
-We identified mathematically talented candidates in the elementary program and encouraged them to add an endorsement in middle level mathematics.
+In the entry level courses, Baker provides an increased emphasis on the marketability of licensure in mathematics.
+We communicate with all licensure candidates about the state option to earn an added endorsement through content testing only.
+We identify mathematically talented candidates in the elementary program and encourage them to add an endorsement in middle level mathematics.